Dhara-95/CV/README.md

 - 2:2
 - Key skills gained:
   - Proficiency in Microsoft Office (Word, Excel, PowerPoint) as well as other specialist computer programmes (incl.
 SigmaPlot and ArcGIS).
-  - Gained the ability to analyse and interpret complex data sets, before presenting back based on the overall analysis made.
+  - Gained the ability to analyse and interpret complex data sets, before presenting back findings based on the overall analysis made.
   - Strengthened communication skills and gained confidence working in both small and large teams.

 #### Bromley High School GDST (September 2002 - August 2013)